danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 have all the right libraries and other resources already available, this might *just work™*.
 But more often the recipient needs to sort out the right environment to run the notebook in.
-In this sense, sharing notebooks on [nbviewer](nbviewer.org) fits in about the same space&mdash; one gets a better user experience in exchange for learning about nbviewer, but the notebook does not encode anything about the environment it should be run in.
+In this sense, sharing notebooks on [nbviewer](nbviewer.org) lands in about the same place as email&mdash; one gets a better user experience in exchange for learning about nbviewer, but the notebook does not encode anything about the environment it should be run in.
 To provide the recipient with this information, the sender can provide a [Reproducible Execution Environment Specification](https://repo2docker.readthedocs.io/en/latest/specification.html) (REES), which may be as simple as a ``requirements.txt`` file or as custom as a ``Dockerfile``.
 It is a significant step up in effort or expertise required from